elbaradi/no-bias-no-cry/README.md

 ## Project description

-For this project we where looking for biases in a dataset provided by Mega-Inc. Our analysis looks at hetero and non-hetersexual Males and Females and checks for trends regarding ConvertedSalary and JobSatisfaction.
+For this project we were looking for biases in a dataset provided by Mega-Inc. Our analysis looks at hetero and non-hetersexual Males and Females and checks for trends regarding ConvertedSalary and JobSatisfaction.